aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     - If doing a mass import, we suggest you take a quick look and if the solution is not immediately obvious, move the account which caused the failure back to ignored-ous and continue importing the remainder of your accounts.
 Once you have the majority imported, you can circle back and import outstanding problem accounts with the ability to focus on each individual issue
     - The challenge could be as simple as someone has instances running in a default VPC, which may require some cleanup effort before we can import (coming soon, you will be able to exclude single account/region combinations from default VPC deletion to gain the benefits of the rest of the guardrails while you migrate workloads out of the default VPC)

+# 5. Notes

-## 4.2.
+## 5.1.
 Accelerator Design Constraints / Decisions

 - The Organization Management (root) account does NOT have any preventative controls to protect the integrity of the Accelerator codebase, deployed objects or guardrails.
 Do not delete, modify, or change anything in the Organization Management (root) account unless you are certain as to what you are doing.
 More specifically, do NOT delete, or change _any_ buckets in the Organization Management (root) account.
 - While generally protected, do not delete/update/change s3 buckets with CDK, CFN, or PBMMAccel- in _any_ sub-accounts.- ALB automated deployments only supports Forward and not redirect rules.